 The 4/4 beat continues into the startling fourteen-measure chorus which begins with Paul debuting the song’s title vocally with John joining him in unison before the title is complete.
-They then sing the song in unison fully a second time around, the third time Paul jumping into a higher harmony to add some variance to the arrangement, ending the proceedings with a harmonized “aah” to segue into another verse with it's resultant key and time signature change.
+They then sing the title in unison fully a second time around, the third time Paul jumping into a higher harmony to add some variance to the arrangement, ending the proceedings with a harmonized “aah” to segue into another verse with its resultant key and time signature change.
 Instrumentally, the organ reappears with chord chops on the three beat of every measure while George and Paul both play a nearly identical counter melody line on a "Leslie-fied" electric guitar and bass, respectively.
 Ringo plays his full kit for the first time throughout, the chorus ending with the bass bouncing back-and-forth between two notes as the organ holds out a transitional chord designed to take us back to the verse.

 Verse two is identical in most respects, John’s double-tracked vocals appearing on the lyric “that grows so incredibly high,” ending with an unusual “ugh” at the beginning of the nineteenth measure, possibly a remnant of a previous vocal take (this heard only on the 1967 stereo mix).
 One noticeable difference in this verse, however, is the tamboura drone which permeates the entire nineteen measures.
 This is followed by a second bridge which is structured similarly to the first except for different lyrics.

 A second chorus then appears with only subtle differences from the first, one being Paul’s higher harmony heard with all three repeats of the song's title this time around instead of just the last.
 Also, George’s lead guitar phrase stops short the first time, leaving the third and fourth measures sounding a little bare.